-To see a list of the command line options availabe to you, with descriptions, run:
+To see the full list of command line options available to you, with descriptions, run:

 You should see the following output: